Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Proposed Target Search

-\subsubsection{Data-driven generic targetness}
+\subsection{Data-driven Generic Targetness}

 The prior $P(a_{X^{(i)}})$ in Eq.~(\ref{eq:bayes}) is introduced to consider generic targetness of a candidate trajectory $X^{(i)}$.
-For example, trajectories that track a skin-color point are more likely to be in a facial region, and stationary trajectories often come from a background region.
+For example, trajectories that track a skin-color point are more likely to be a part of facial regions, and stationary trajectories often come from a background region.
 This prior aims to learn such traits from many pairs of observer videos and corresponding masks annotating target regions.
-While manual annotations of target people are required here, this prior is independent of specific people and backgrounds.
-Therefore, the learning of the prior needs to be carried out only once and is not necessary for each target person.
+While manual annotations of target persons are required here, this prior is independent of specific individuals and backgrounds.
+Therefore, the learning of the prior needs to be carried out only once and is not necessary for each target.

 Specifically, we first extract positive and negative feature samples from target and non-target regions, respectively, and then train a binary classifier.
 This classifier produces a posterior probability of target candidates belonging to the target class, \ie, $P(a_{X^{(i)}}=1)$.
 To capture a trait of generic targetness, we extract color (in the HSV space) and local motion for each pixel on candidate trajectories.
 The mean and standard deviation of the color and motion are calculated to serve as features.
 We also use the temporal length of trajectories as a feature.